liborty/indxvec/README.md

 ## Release Notes (Latest First)

 **Version 1.2.0** - Changed functions in module `merge.rs` to trait methods in two new traits: `Vecops` and `Mutsort`.
-Keeping the old methods for now for backwards compatibility.
+Applying trait methods is more idiomatic and easier to read when chained.
+Narrowed down some trait constraints.
+Kept the old methods for now for backwards compatibility but they will be removed soon to save space.

 **Version 1.1.9** - Added method `to_plainstr()` to `Printing` trait to ease writing plain format to files.